How to add a shareholder to a limited company in Estonia

 Just one last issue…

 So, since publishing this article, we’ve written up a free template for you to use.
 It’s in Estonian, but has guidance in English about how to use it.
 You can download it here.
+If you would like to get some help from Unicount contact us and we will organize the process for a fee subject to hourly rate.

 What if I want to buy or sell an entire Estonian company?